Something To Watch Before Buying Boston Scientific Corporation (NYSE:BSX)

 Boston Scientific Corporation (BSX) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-In terms of their assets, the company currently has 4699000000 million total, with 4866000000 million as their total liabilities.
+For BSX, the company has in raw cash 370.0 million on their books with 1.0 billion currently as liabilities.
+How the trend is over time is what investors should be concerned about.
+The company has a healthy balance sheet as their debt profile has been on a decline.
+In terms of their assets, the company currently has 4823000000 million total, with 3976000000 million as their total liabilities.

-BSX were able to record 1.38 billion as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by -222.0 million.
-In cash movements, the company had a total of 1.84 billion as operating cash flow.
+BSX were able to record -177.0 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 93.0 million.
+In cash movements, the company had a total of -77.0 million as operating cash flow.

 Potential earnings growth for Boston Scientific Corporation (BSX)

 In order to determine the future investment potential for this stock, we will have to analyze key trends that affect it.
-During the third quarter of the year, Boston Scientific Corporation recorded a total of 2.9 billion in revenue.
-This figure implies that they witnessed a quarterly year/year change in their earnings with 11.81% coming in sequential stages and their sales for the third quarter increasing by 6.78%.
+During the third quarter of the year, Boston Scientific Corporation recorded a total of 2.54 billion in revenue.
+This figure implies that they witnessed a quarterly year/year change in their earnings with 1.97% coming in sequential stages and their sales for the third quarter reducing by -14.2%.

 Having a look at the company’s valuation, the company is expected to record 1.58 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on BSX sounds very interesting.